Quantum trajectories and reduced dynamics in time-correlated environments

-\begin{proposition} Using the stochastic differential $\diff{X_t}$ of an Ornstein-Uhlenbeck process $(X_t)_{t\geq0}$, defined in \cref{eq:OrnsteinUhlenbeckProcess}, as the noise source in the SSE \cref{eq:genericSSE} with deterministic operators $A$ and $B$, the martingale property of the norm is ensured if and only if the $B$ operator is an anti-Hermitian operator given by $B = iR$ with $R\daggah=R$. \end{proposition}
+\begin{proposition} Using the stochastic differential $\diff{X_t}$ of an Ornstein--Uhlenbeck process $(X_t)_{t\geq0}$, defined in \cref{eq:OrnsteinUhlenbeckProcess}, as the noise source in the SSE \cref{eq:genericSSE} with deterministic operators $A$ and $B$, the martingale property of the norm is ensured if and only if the $B$ operator is an anti-Hermitian operator given by $B = iR$ with $R\daggah=R$. \end{proposition}

 \begin{proof}